 Celebrate the native flora and employ some color in your landscape.
 Although these types of flowers and plants will usually only thrive in hotter climates like California, their appeal can be appreciated anywhere!
 The likes of the California Fuschia and California Wild Rose will be a great addition of color as well as showing off the native beauty.

 Be it your front yard, backyard or whatever little piece of space you are interested in landscaping, you can take full advantage of every inch.
 Don't just focus on the obvious areas that are immediately evident, make use of the corners and design some amazing corner landscapes.
 Here are some tips!

 The Perfect Pond

-Make the most out of small or strange shaped corners and construct a pond to add to your landscape.
+Make the most out of small or oddly shaped corners and construct a pond to add to your landscape.
 This adds a super exciting element to any sized area and creates movement amongst the natural elements.
 Even more exciting is the optional fish you could add!

 Practicality and creativity work together in using tiered garden beds.
 It is a good way to maximize corner space and add flowers and shrubs to a landscape.
 They compliment the garden, show off the natural beauty and look great in a big or small space.

 Another great use of corner space in a landscape is to design and install a deck.
 Even the smallest corner can accommodate some decking and enhance the area by having a more structured vibe.
-Decks can work for entertaining by adding some furniture, or even just a space to have to yourself.
+Decks can work for entertaining by adding some furniture or even just a space to have to yourself.

 Adapted from the English garden, the Country style aims to enhance farmhouse, Victorian and rustic home vibes.
 They have a big focus on nature and provide intimate and eclectic aesthetics to a landscape.
-Here are our favourite features.
+Here are our favorite features.

-A great touch to any landscape is furniture and if you are going the country route, a nice addition is using cast iron or metal elements.
+A great touch to any landscape is furniture, and if you are going the country route, a nice addition is using cast iron or metal elements.
 Benches and gates serve both a purpose and look appealing while providing a focal point.